An amazing working environment breeds success!

 A good office environment isn’t hard to find.
 There are plenty of small-scale office work spaces on the market, decked out with modular tables and the standard office chairs.
 But what if good isn’t quite enough?
 How do you get from good to awesome?

 Unless you can start from scratch to build the ultimate work space from the ground up, like Google did with Googleplex, then choosing the right location can make a massive difference.
-Locating businesses in science parks, business parks, or centers of technology, such as Harwell Oxford Science, Technology and Business Park, means amenities like gyms, crèches, catering are either already on site or nearby.
+Locating businesses in science parks, business parks, or centers of technology, means amenities like gyms, crèches, catering are either already on site or nearby.
 Chose a good location and you’ll get good amenities.
 Besides which there might even be tax breaks, allowing you to add to your decorating budget.

 Check out some amazing work spaces that have been created by other companies.
 Google is probably the best known enviably cool work space Their offices, partially designed by the staff who work there, have play spaces, open areas, cubby-holes and slides between floors.
 Pixar have replaced the soul-destroying grey cubicles with cute little beach huts, complete with glazed windows, to provide a soundproofed space that’s still part of the office.